matfish2/vue-tables/readme.md

         }
       }

-The values for this column should correspond to the values passed to the list.
+The values of this column should correspond to the values passed to the list.
 They will be automatically converted to their textual representation.

 # Options